justin2004/weblog/DRAFTS/dynamic_pagination_with_sparql_anything/README.md

 You'll see 4 subjects at the top level.
 One for each page we allowed (0, 1, 2, and 3).

-Each subject represents a page of results that you can extract values of interest out of and even transform them into thoughtfully modeled triples.
+Each subject represents a page of results that you can project values of interest out of (with a SPARQL select).
+You can even transform them into thoughtfully modeled triples (with a SPARQL construct).